 Interventional Orthopedics is a whole new medical specialty that we created.
 With the discovery and use of regenerative medicine and ortho-biologics – we now have a bigger tool belt that necessitated a new approach to orthopedic medicine!
 Interventional Orthopedics is using advanced imaging guidance to target certain structures that are causing the pain and identifying and treating the underlying cause of the pain.

 For example: with Facet Syndrome causing low back pain – the Facets are the pain generators BUT the underlying condition that is causing extra stress on the facets is instability / lithese.
-For the best outcomes we not only treat the Facets but also treat the ligaments that control the stability!
-We call this treating the “Functional Spinal Unit”
+For the best outcomes, we not only treat the Facets but also treat the ligaments that control the stability!
+We call this treating the “Functional Spinal Unit.”

 The Procedure is called Perc-FSU!
 It’s the trusted alternative to spinal fusion.

 What is the Perc-FSU Procedure?